pingcap/docs/tidb-cloud/terraform/terraform-overview.md

 # Overview

-TiDB Cloud already automate many database operations, and with our Open API you can programmatically handle additional operations like deployment, scaling, and restore.
+TiDB Cloud already automates many database operations, and with our [Open API](https://docs.pingcap.com/tidbcloud/api/v1beta) you can programmatically handle additional operations like deployment, scaling, and restore.

 If you are looking to a simplified ways to automate resource provisioning and your infrastructure workflow.
 You can try out our TiDB Cloud Terraform provider with the capabilities: